AnnaAndrlova/AnnaAndrlova/README.md

 * ✉️  You can contact me at [andrlova.info@gmail.com](mailto:andrlova.info@gmail.com)
 * 🧠  I'm learning React and boosting my knowledge in .NET Core
 * 🤝  I'm open to collaborating on any interesting project
-* ⚡  Enthusiasts for any kind of sport or adventure
+* ⚡  Enthusiast for any kind of sport or adventure

 ### Skills